arangodb/arangodb-java-driver/docs/Drivers/Java/Reference/Setup.md

 ## Connection time to live

-Since version 4.4 the driver supports setting a TTL for connections managed by the internal connection pool.
+Since version 4.4 the driver supports setting a TTL (time to life) in milliseconds for connections managed by the internal connection pool.

 ```Java
 ArangoDB arango = new ArangoDB.Builder().connectionTtl(5 * 60 * 1000).build();